 Feed at regular time each day.
-Feed up to approximately 8 lbs. of 12% HORSE PELLETS.
+Feed up to approximately 8 lbs. of 12% PLUS HORSE PELLETS along with forate or pasture.
 Working horses should be fed one or two hours before work along with 1/3 of diet in roughage (hay).
 The balance of roughage should be fed after working.
 Horses should consume roughage (hay) equaling 1 to 1 1/2 lbs. per 100 lbs. of body weight daily.
 Broodmares should be fed twice daily.
-Race horses should be fed 3 times daily dividing the ration in equal portions.
-Keep salt, horse mineral and clean fresh water available at all times.
+Keep clean fresh water available at all times.
 Keep stalls clean and fresh.
 Do not overfeed or water which can cause founder or colic.

 Warning: This product contains added copper.
 Do not feed to sheep or any species with low tolerance to copper.

 Big V Horse feeds are designed with only quality ingredients formulated using a fixed ingredient approach to insure a consistent nutritional product.
 Whether your horse is a working horse, companion pet, broodmare, or competes in equine events, Big V has the feed to provide the balanced nutrition needed to excel and maintain proper growth.

 A combination of fermentable fiber and carbohydrates that provides sequential energy release necessary to meet the energy requirements of actively competing mature horses and pleasure-riding horses fed good quality roughage.

 B vitamins to help promote and regulate several body functions, and added biotin to provide hoof strength and integrity.